The Telephone Game: Evaluating Semantic Drift in Unified Models: Appendix

 \section{Appendix}

 This appendix provides additional details and extended analyses that complement the results presented in the main paper.
 We first describe the models used in our experiments, including their parameterization and image generation settings.
-We then report further evaluations using CLIP embeddings, provide fitted parameters for our decay function, and present comprehensive results from the extended multi-generation GenEval benchmark.
+We then report further evaluations using CLIP embeddings, and present comprehensive results from the extended multi-generation GenEval benchmark.

-\subsection{Models \& Parameters}
+\section{Models \& Parameters}

 Tab.~\ref{tab:model_list} lists the models included in our evaluations, along with their parameter counts and image resolutions used during generation.
+The BAGEL model is a mixture-of-transformers architecture, where 7B parameters are active during inference.

-\subsection{Related Works}
+\section{Related Works}